donhenton/sam_local_sandbox/apps/marvel/find-comics/README.md

-# find-stories
+# find-comics

-This is a sample template for find-stories - Below is a brief explanation of what we have generated for you:
+This is a sample template for find-comics - Below is a brief explanation of what we have generated for you:

 ```bash
 .